americocunhajr/EPIDEMIC/README.md

 <img src="logo/EPIDEMIC_Logo.png" width="50%">

 **EPIDEMIC** is an easy to run educational Matlab code for epidemiological analysis, which offers functionalities for modeling an epidemic, monitoring its progress and forecasting the underling numbers of interest.
-The package consists of three modules:
+This package is structured in 3 independent modules:
 - **Modeling:** uses compartmental models to emulate the dynamic behavior of homogeneous populations during an epidemic;
 - **Trends:** uses several types of trend graphs to analyze the dynamic behavior and the rate of progress of an epidemic;
 - **Forecast:** uses statistical regressors to make short-term predictions based on epidemic data.